This 15-year-old climate activist sent a letter to Trudeau every week for a year | CBC News

 She's compiled all of her letters online and encouraged other young people to make their voices heard.

-"Friends of mine and even kids I don't know have reached out to me and said that they've started writing letters, so I mean that on its own is amazing," Penney-Crocker said.
+"Friends of mine and even kids I don't know have reached out to me and said that they've started writing letters, so I mean that on its own is amazing," Amelia said.

 Earlier this month, the federal government laid out a new plan for meeting its Paris Agreement targets of reducing greenhouse gas emissions by 30 per cent below 2005 levels by 2030.
 The plan includes a carbon tax hike and $15 billion in new spending on climate initiatives over the next 10 years.

-In one of her last letters to Trudeau, she drives this point home.
+In one of her last letters to Trudeau, she drove this point home.

 "This crisis won't go away with a single bill," she wrote.
 "This crisis is massive, and it will take all of us committing not to let each other down to fix it."

-While Penney-Crocker has completed her year-long goal, she said her climate activism isn't over.
+While Amelia has completed her year-long goal, she said her climate activism isn't over.

 "We'll see, maybe I'll write a few more letters," she said.